valsorym/.del.vimrc/README.md

 - [valsorym/vim-colorizer](https://github.com/valsorym/vim-colorizer) - it is fork of [chrisbra/Colorizer](https://github.com/chrisbra/Colorizer) a plugin to color colornames and codes;
 - [matze/vim-move](https://github.com/matze/vim-move) - plugin allows you to move the text up/down without the need to cut/paste;
 - [terryma/vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) - plugin allows you to set several simultaneous cursor for text editing;
-- [majutsushi/tagbar](https://github.com/majutsushi/tagbar) - plugin that provides an easy way to browse the tags of the current file and get an overview of its structure.
+- [majutsushi/tagbar](https://github.com/majutsushi/tagbar) - plugin that provides an easy way to browse the tags of the current file and get an overview of its structure;
+- [fatih/vim-go](https://github.com/fatih/vim-go) - Go development plugin for Vim.

 Quick Start